 2. KEEP IN MIND DAYS ARE MUCH SHORTER

-Day light hours And, therefore, schedules of public attractions may change.
-That, and the previous dot, should take us to
+As there are fewer daylight hours, schedules of public attractions may change.
+That, along with the previous paragraph take us to the next tip:

 3. SPEND 5 MINUTES PLANNING YOUR DAY BEFORE IT STARTS